rmp135/imgur/docs/docs/authorization.md

 - client_token
 - refresh_token

-All authorization call (except regenerating from a refresh token) return a url for the user to log in and an `authorize` function to authorize that the information supplied by the user is correct.
+All authorization calls (except regenerating from a refresh token) return a url for the user to log in and an `authorize` function to authorize that the information supplied by the user is correct.

 The application state argument can be ommitted in all cases.

 ## byCode

 This returns the authorization code as a url parameter that must be exchanged for the access code.